ibm-cloud-docs/account/ts_accessing.md

 {: #ts_login_ibmid}
 {: troubleshoot}

-If you log in to F{site.data.keyword.Bluemix_notm}} and the authentication of your IBMid doesn't complete, then there might be a problem with the service.
+If you log in to {{site.data.keyword.Bluemix_notm}} and the authentication of your IBMid doesn't complete, then there might be a problem with the service.

 When you log in to {{site.data.keyword.Bluemix_notm}}, authenticating with IBMid doesn't complete.
 {: tsSymptoms}